FOSSILGUY.COM

 www.fossilguy.com

-A reconstructed Spinosaurus that was on display at the National Geographic Musuem in Washington D.C.
-This is the new, corrected mount, showing its aquatic posture, as it could not have walked on two legs.
+A reconstructed Spinosaurus on display at the National Geographic Museum in Washington D.C.
+This corrected mount shows its semi-aquatic posture, demonstrating it could not have walked on two legs.

 1911: Stromer and Markgraf: The Spine Lizard of Egypt